neherlab/covid19_scenarios/README.md

 👀 Overview
 </h2>

-This tool is based on an SIR model (see about page for details) that simulates a COVID19 outbreak.
+This tool is based on the SIR model (see about page for details) that simulates a COVID19 outbreak.
 The population is initially mostly susceptible (other than for initial cases).
 Individuals that recover from COVID19 are subsequently immune.
 Currently, the parameters of the model are _not_ fit to data but are simply defaults.
 These might fit better for some localities than others.
 In particular the initial cases counts are often only rough estimates.